The Intellectual Property Review: Brazil

 i Possible venues for enforcement

-The BIPL provides that infringement of trademark, design, patent and geographical indication rights and acts of unfair competition constitute both a civil wrong (tort) and a crime.
-Hence, the injured party is entitled to rely on both civil and criminal measures in order to enforce its rights.
+The BIPL provides that infringement of trademark, design, patent, and geographical indication rights and acts of unfair competition constitute both a civil wrong (tort) and a crime.
+Hence, the injured party is entitled to rely on both civil and criminal measures to enforce their rights.

 In addition, it is possible to file nullity actions against trademark, design or patent registrations or against administrative acts that annul trademark, design or patent registrations.

-Border control mechanisms also feature as part of the Brazilian system of enforcement of IP rights.
+Border control mechanisms also feature as part of the Brazilian system of enforcement of intellectual property rights.
 Federal Decree No. 6759 of 5 February 2009 includes authorisation for the customs authority to seize any products that it considers to bear altered or imitated marks.
-Furthermore, a trademark owner who has sufficient evidence of the planned import or export of counterfeit goods may request (setting out the facts or circumstances that give rise to suspicion) the seizure of such goods by the customs authority.
+Furthermore, a trademark owner who has sufficient evidence of the planned import or export of counterfeit goods may request (setting out the facts or circumstances that give rise to suspicion) the seizure of the goods by the customs authority.

 ii Requirements for jurisdiction and venue